 They add so much flavor to things like veggie burgers, burritos, and even hummus!
 That’s because cooking onions with a little bit of olive oil brings out a sweeter flavor in the onions.
 And when you add that to an already delicious dip, well this caramelized onion hummus, keeps you coming back for more.

 I love simple recipes like this one to take to holiday parties.
 You know those are coming up so why not get prepared now?

 This is such an easy recipe to make.
 That’s the beautiful thing about hummus recipes, they come together so easily.
 I’ve had great luck with freezing hummus too.
 That means you can make it ahead, freeze it, and allow it time to thaw before serving.

-Typically a hummus recipe uses tahini (sesame seed butter), but I used pine nuts in this recipe because I wanted a different flavor…and to show off the capabilities of the NutraMilk!
+Typically a hummus recipe uses tahini (sesame seed butter), but I used pine nuts in this recipe because I wanted a different flavor.

 After the chickpeas are nice and smooth, I added the other ingredients, like basil, nutritional yeast flakes, garlic, and then I added just enough liquid to get the right consistency.

 I served this caramelized onion dip with gluten-free crackers so it could be enjoyed by just about everyone at our block party!
-Also, I incorporated the caramelized onions in the hummus, but you can also serve it with some the onions drizzled across the top!
+Also, I incorporated the caramelized onions in the hummus, but you can also serve it with some of the onions drizzled across the top.